 Cybersecurity.
-Ms. Moerel is a member of the Dutch Cyber Security Council, the advisory body of the Dutch cabinet on cybersecurity, which works with government, private industry, academia, and law enforcement to combat cybercrime.
+Lokke is a member of the Dutch Cyber Security Council, the advisory body of the Dutch cabinet on cybersecurity, which works with government, private industry, academia, and law enforcement to combat cybercrime.
 She also provides cyber security advice to the European Union Horizon 2020 Framework Program for Research and Innovation.
-Ms. Moerel assists clients in responding to cross-border regulatory investigations and in preparing for and responding to data security incidents.
+Lokke assists clients in responding to cross-border regulatory investigations and in preparing for and responding to data security incidents.
 She has represented companies in some of the largest global data breaches, and in inquiries and investigations before regulatory authorities worldwide.

 Big Data and the Internet of Things.
 Lokke is an authority on AI, big data and the Internet of Things.
 In February 2014, she accepted her professorship at the University of Tilburg with the inaugural speech: “Big Data Protection: How to Make the Draft EU Regulation on Data Protection Future Proof”.
 She was further appointed to co-author the 2016 report for the Dutch Lawyers Society (under the auspices of the Dutch Supreme Court) on the societal impact of the digital age: “Privacy for the Homo Digitalis: Proposal for a New Regulatory Framework for Data Protection in the Light of Big Data and the Internet of Things”.
 Lokke is particularly regarded for her ability to counsel on the design and implementation of choice architecture based on principles of privacy-by-design, and has done so for leading global e-commerce and social media platforms.
 See for her Tedx talk on AI and Ethics.